 - typically on the order of an hour a week over 12 weeks, no marking required

-- An opportunity for students to visit the client site
+- An opportunity for students to visit the client site if located in Ontario

-Projects only proceed in the Winter term with the approval of the client, the student team, and the course coordinator.
+Projects only proceed in the Winter semester with the approval of the client, the student team, and the course coordinator.
 The client commitment includes continued engineering staff time plus any additional resources necessary to complete the project.
 These would include such things as materials, shop expenses, equipment purchases, etc. A budget for those costs will be established prior to any work commencing.

 The course coordinator will try to find you a suitable student team to match up with your project, although there may be more projects than teams available.

 The course instructor meets with the students every two weeks to:

 - monitor progress